This page contains affiliate links. Please read our disclosure for more info.

 It departs Kintetsu Kyoto Station (on the south side of JR Kyoto Station) and arrives at Kintetsu Nara Station, which is the closest station to Nara Park (a 10-minute walk away).

-This train isn’t covered by the Japan Rail Pass so pass holders should take the JR Nara Line from Kyoto to Nara Station, which takes 45 minutes by express (kaisoku) and 75 minutes by local (futsu) train.
+The Kintetsu line isn’t covered by the Japan Rail Pass so pass holders should take the JR Nara Line from Kyoto to Nara Station, which takes 45 minutes by express (kaisoku) and 75 minutes by local (futsu) train.

 It’s a 20-minute walk from Nara Station to the park.